 This section of our Taj Mahal Guide includes all the important things you need to know before visiting the Taj Mahal.

-- Taj Mahal is closed to tourists every Friday.
+- The Taj Mahal is closed to tourists every Friday.

-- Eating, smoking on the premises is prohibited.
+- Eating, and smoking on the premises are prohibited.

 - Photography inside the mausoleum is prohibited.